-We currently intend to use the net proceeds of this offering for research and development, sales, marketing and commercialization related to the SurgiBot System, working capital and other general corporate purposes.
+The amount of proceeds from this offering will depend on the number of shares sold and the market price at which they are sold.
+We currently intend to use the net proceeds of this offering for payment of obligations as they come due, including scheduled payments under our existing loan agreement and installment payments to SOFAR under the ALF-X Acquisition agreement, research and development and sales, marketing and commercialization activities related to the ALF-X System and the SurgiBot System, strategic acquisitions of assets or technologies, and for working capital purposes.
 While we have estimated the particular uses for the net proceeds of this offering, we have not determined the amounts we plan to spend on any of the areas listed above or the timing of these expenditures.
 As a result, our management will have broad discretion to allocate the net proceeds from this offering for any purpose, and investors will be relying on the judgment of our management with regard to the use of these net proceeds.
 Pending use of the net proceeds as described above, we intend to invest the net proceeds in money-market funds or U.S. treasuries until we use them for their stated purpose.